tawandamoyo/catalyst-centre/content/pages/contact.md

          # Center the form block if needed
          alignItems: center
          flexDirection: col
-    # Removed the duplicate 'type: GenericSection' from here
-  # Section for direct contact details
   - title:
       text: Other Ways to Connect
       color: text-dark